Rent-Seeking, Public Choice, and The Prisoner's Dilemma

 Not surprisingly, a great deal of anti-Capitalist critique focuses a special hostility on successful entrepreneurial minority groups.
 Marxism not only tends to anti-Semitism but begins with a great deal of anti-Semitism in Marx himself.
 The success of Jews or Koreans highlights the existence of free entry and the very avenues out of "wage slavery" that someone like Marx is at pains to deny.
 There is also the circumstance, I suspect, that because intellectuals like Marx and Jacques Barzan do not know how to start or run businesses, they have little understanding or awareness of how this can even be done.

-When the law accepts something like the Marxist critique of Capitalism, which it does to a great extent even in the United States, one effect is to burden entry with costs and regulations that express a distrust and dislike of business.
+When the law accepts something like the Marxist critique of Capitalism, which it does to a great extent even in the United States, one effect is to burden entry with costs and regulations that express a distrust and dislike of all business.
 The ironic effect of this is to make it more difficult for people to start businesses, enter a market, introduce new competition in wages and prices, or escape "wage slavery."
 The effect is thus to produce something like the very conditions that such costs and regulations are supposedly being created to prevent.
 Even worse, it is not unknown for businesses to perceive the anti-competitive and protective tendencies of such laws and to enthusiastically join in their promotion and enforcement.
 Policies to "protect" workers or consumers become instruments of rent seeking by business.

 Involuntary exchange thus strongly tends to slip into a negative sum game, motivated by rent seekers, even when the rhetoric and the noble purpose may be to prevent exchanges at unfair advantage.
 Some people simply don't know or don't care what an unfair advantage is.
-In 1980 a cousin of mine built houses in San Bernardino County by taking out $34 in permits.
+In 1980 a cousin of mine built houses in San Bernardino County (California) by taking out $34 in permits.
 By 1992 the permits had risen to $14,000.
 In 1998, the City of Los Angeles might tax a new business, which hadn't even turned a profit yet, $11,000 -- while the City of Glendale only demanded $124.
 It is not hard to imagine how the rising costs of the San Bernardino permits, or the taxes in the City of Los Angeles, consitute barriers to entry that make it impossible for many and difficult for all to become their own employers.
 Oh yes, there is also the little trick that the self-employed immediately pay twice as much in Social Security taxes.
 One could be excused from wondering if, after all, some monopolistic conspiracy is not indeed behind such things.

-Note 4, John Nash
+John Nash

-In the game above, the 1,1 result of mutual betrayal is actually the Nash Equilibrium, named after mathematician John Nash (b.1928), the subject of the 2001 movie A Beautiful Mind.
+In the game above, the 1,1 result of mutual betrayal is actually the Nash Equilibrium, named after mathematician John Nash (1928-2015), the subject of the 2001 movie A Beautiful Mind.
 In 1994 Nash, with two others, received a Noble Prize for their work, much of it in the early 1950's, in Game Theory.
 In the later 50's, Nash developed symptoms of schizophrenia, which for some years ruined his career.
 The movie is largely about that, though it places the development of the disease earlier than it actually was.
 Otherwise, much of what is said about Nash's work is simply false.
 Nash did not refute Adam Smith or "[fly] in the face of a hundred and fifty years of economic theory."
 These statements look like the wishful thinking of a leftist Hollywood scriptwriter hoping for any angle with which to belabor capitalism -- though then unwilling, or unable, to explain in any cogent way why it is so.
 In fact, Nash's results have often been thought of by "progressives" as unfair or irrational.

 In the case of the game example above, a positive sum game, where only one "non-cooperative" move is involved, which means that the players have no knowledge of the other's move, the betrayal strategy is the best strategy for each individual because it will always produce a positive result.
 The 1,1 outcome is the "Nash Equilibrium" because, in the absence of knowledge of the other player's move, it is the rational strategy to "maximize utility" by avoiding the possibility of a 0 result.
 However, it is the characteristic of the Prisoner's Dilemma that this "best strategy" result does not maximize mutual or overall utility, and in retrospect it seems foolish (or, at best, unfortunate), even if the players cannot have known better: The double "keep faith" result involves a 6 point benefit overall, the single betrayal 5, and the double betrayal only 2, which is worse than the individual benefit, 3, as the result of mutually keeping faith.
 Each player, indeed, can do better individually by consistently getting the other player to keep faith while being betrayed, like Lucy and Charlie Brown (this would involve communciation and thus ironically would be a "cooperative" game), but in real life with sensible persons this is unlikely and is not an issue in a non-cooperative game anyway.
 The Nash Equilibrium thus could be accused of suffering from the same evils as capitalism itself, allowing self-interest to overcome the common good and tempting each player into deceiving the other, like Lucy, and scoring the maximum benefit.